 - 5.1 The following paragraphs present a summary of the tree survey and discussion of particular trees and groups recorded in the context of any proposed development in the form of an Arboricultural Impact Assessment in accordance with section 5.4 of BS5837.
-Any final tree retentions will need to be reconciled with the advice contained within this report. - 5.2 The AIA has been based upon the Planning Layout (P-01) and seeks to outline the relationship between the proposals and the existing trees and hedgerows.
+Any final tree retentions will need to be reconciled with the advice contained within this report. - 5.2 The AIA has been based upon the development framework plan (10537-FPCR-XX-XX-DR-A-1002-P05_DFP) and seeks to outline the relationship between the proposals and the existing trees and hedgerows.
 The drawing shows the proposals for residential development.
-An overlay of the layout has been incorporated in the Tree Retention Plan to assist in identifying the relationship and any potential conflicts between the proposals and the existing trees and hedgerows.
+An overlay of the layout has been incorporated in the Tree Retention Plan (10537-T-02H) to assist in identifying the relationship and any potential conflicts between the proposals and the existing trees and hedgerows.
+This drawing shows proposals which seek to provide several residential parcels along with new tree planting serviced off a new roundabout along the A10 in the southern field parcel plus a new sustainable transport link from Luynes Rise. - 5.3 The development would also include a flood attenuation facility by way of a balancing pond which would provide an opportunity for new habitat creation, areas of public open space and extensive new landscaping and a play area.
+There will also be an area of employment land in the eastern section of the southern section of the site.